Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 information.
 So, you could try both simultaneously (in different tabs in your browser).

-In the example BLAST result below, we can see four regions of the DNA sequence that show clear [homology](https://www.ncbi.nlm.nih.gov/pubmed/3621342) with previously described proteins in the SwissProt database.
-Each of these regions is a candidate protein-coding gene.
-The chances are that these have not been studied, described or characterised previously.
+In the example BLAST result below, we can see four regions of the DNA sequence that show clear similarity.
+This strongly suggests there is homology [homology](https://www.ncbi.nlm.nih.gov/pubmed/3621342) between the product of our query sequence and previously described proteins in the SwissProt database.
+Since these previously-known proteins are homologous to our query protein, it is likely that they share similar structure and function.

 ![](./media/image7.png)